Smart Choices and the Selection Monad: Introduction

-This pseudocode is a simplified version of the one in~\cite[Section 4.2]{smartchoices}, which also includes a way of recording observations of the context of choices (in this example, {\tt x}, {\tt a[l]}, and {\tt a[r]}) that facilitate machine-learning.
-Here, a choice determines the index {\tt m} where the array is split.
-Behind the scenes, a clever implementation can take into account the distribution of the data in order to decide exactly how to select {\tt m}.
-For example, if {\tt x} is half way between {\tt a[l]} and {\tt a[r]} but the distribution of the values in the array favors smaller values, then the selected {\tt m} may be closer to {\tt r} than to {\tt l}.
-In order to inform the implementation, the programmer calls {\tt cost}: each call to {\tt cost} adds to the total cost of an execution, for the notion of cost that the programmer would wish to minimize.
+This pseudocode is a simplified version of the one in~\cite[Section 4.2]{smartchoices}, which also includes a way of recording observations of the context of choices (in this example, \texttt{x}, \texttt{a[l]}, and \texttt{a[r]}) that facilitate machine-learning.
+Here, a choice determines the index \texttt{m} where the array is split.
+Behind the scenes, a clever implementation can take into account the distribution of the data in order to decide exactly how to select \texttt{m}.
+For example, if \texttt{x} is half way between \texttt{a[l]} and \texttt{a[r]} but the distribution of the values in the array favors smaller values, then the selected \texttt{m} may be closer to \texttt{r} than to \texttt{l}.
+In order to inform the implementation, the programmer calls \texttt{cost}: each call to \texttt{cost} adds to the total cost of an execution, for the notion of cost that the programmer would wish to minimize.
 In this example, the total cost is the number of recursive calls.
 In other examples, the total cost could correspond, for instance, to memory requirements or to some application-specific metric such as the number of points in a game.

-In this paper, we study decision-making abstractions from a programming-language perspective.
+In this paper, which is a full version of~\cite{AP21}, we study decision-making abstractions from a programming-language perspective.
 We define two small languages that support such abstractions, one with choices and rewards, and the other one additionally with probabilities.
 In the spirit of SmartChoices (and in contrast with DTGolog and Dyna, for instance), the languages are mostly mainstream: only the decision-making abstractions are special.
 We give them both operational and denotational semantics.
 In the case of the language with probabilities we provide three denotational semantics, modeling varying degrees of correlation between possible program values and expected rewards.

 Their operational semantics combine the usual semantics of standard constructs with optimization over possible strategies (thinking of programs as providing one-person games).
 Despite the global character of optimization, our results include a tractable, more local formulation of their operational semantics (Theorems~\ref{op-comp1} and~\ref{op-comp2}).
 Their denotational semantics are based on the selection monad~\cite{escardo10,escardo11,escardo2011sequential,escardo12,escardo15,hedges15,escardo17,bolt18}, which we explain below.